Home Courses Sport BA (Hons) Sport Business Management

 Explore business and management within sport

-You will learn the core principles of business and management through a sport lens and apply this knowledge when experiencing real-world environments.
 A work placement, regular visits to employers and guest lectures by those working in industry complement the expertise of our staff.
 Graduates of the programme have successfully advanced within sport and mainstream business pathways, demonstrating the transferable skills of the degree.

-Learn from people that breathe sport
+Learn from people that live and breathe sport

 Work with industry practitioners on real projects